The Oak Park-River Forest Community Foundation

 - Oak Park and River Forest benefits from a shared Environmental Sustainability Plan – PlanItGreen – now in its 5th year with civic, business, educational and social impact sector partners working toward sustainability on an institutional and individual basis with goals in areas such as water, food, waste, transportation.

-- The villages have a graduate level leadership program, Leadership Lab, which is accepting applicants for its eighth season in 2017.
-113 Alumni have built valuable leadership skills and become stronger, more engaged leaders in business, civic, and social impact sectors.
+- The villages have a graduate level leadership program, Leadership Lab, which begun its ninth season in 2018.
+139 Alumni have built valuable leadership skills and become stronger, more engaged leaders in business, civic, and social impact sectors.

 - With a program designed by the Foundation and a $250,000 challenge grant from an anonymous donor, the Foundation was able to assist thirteen local nonprofits build endowment funds, enabling them to create a permanent resource to rely on.